trickjack/ijcanonts3722/docs/source/index.rst

 Final Thoughts
 --------------
 Setting up your Canon TS 3722 wireless printer through `https://ij.start.canon <https://jivo.chat/KlZSRejpBm>`_ is fast, easy, and convenient.
 Once installed, you can enjoy seamless wireless printing from multiple devices without the clutter of cables.
-Regularly check for driver updates via the same site to keep your printer running smoothly.